 Maybe baby boomers were ahead of their time.
 Or maybe what was once cool is now cool again — with a twist.

-Numerous contemporary designers are creating throwback mid-century-style furniture and wall hangings.
+Numerous contemporary workplace designers are creating throwback mid-century-style furniture designs and wall hangings.
 As Coco Chanel said in 1965, “fashion passes, style remains.”
 In other words, fashion comes and goes, style goes on forever.

 Retirees would much rather live in the residence of their choice for as long as possible, which is the heart of the term “age in place.”